 • Seasons for Growth contributes broadly to intervention against youth suicide in that it provides an early system of safety, opportunities for identification and referral, and lessening of vulnerability.

 As a result, many said, they had been able to:

 • Seek support, when necessary, from the Companion outside the formal process of the programme.

 • Form friendships and support networks with others in the programme.

 • Communicate better with their parents or siblings.

 • Understand that life moves on and that changes do happen.

 • Cope better with their emotions.

-The course takes place over two consecutive days and there will be a ‘Reconnector’ session approximately six weeks after the training for each companion.
+The course takes place over two consecutive days and there will be a ‘Reconnector’ session for approximately six weeks after the training for each companion.
 Participants must attend all the sessions in order to pass.
-Once trained Companions will need supervision and this will be provided through a Stockport Lead.
+Once trained, Companions will need supervision and this will be provided through a Stockport Lead.
 Please contact firstname.lastname@example.org for more information on cost and availability.

 Non-clinician workshop for teachers and parents.
 For people interested in tics and tic disorders, such as Tourette Syndrome, there is an online webinar and Q&A, about behavioural therapy, the facts, myths, and strategies to use at home or school.